Scheetz Trust Fund Scholarship -

-Third Level Nursing students may qualify for one award based upon one of the two criteria as follows:
+Third Level Nursing students may qualify for an award based upon one of the two criteria as follows:

-- Merit - being ranked in the top 10 cumulative GPA students after the Spring semester of their second level.
+- Merit – have a cumulative GPA of 3.0 or higher after the Spring semester of their 2nd Level OR

-- Financial Need - have an EFC (Expected Family Contribution) not exceeding $2,500 based upon the current award year’s completed FAFSA (Free Application for Federal Student Aid).
+- Financial Need - have an Expected Family Contribution (EFC) not exceeding 11,000 based upon the current award year’s completed Free Application for Federal Student Aid (FAFSA).

 No scholarship application is necessary.
 Merit scholarships will be selected first followed by an unduplicated listing of Financial Need scholarship recipients.

 Eligible candidates will be determined each May by the Director of Financial Aid and Budget with approval from the RHSHS Director.
 A list of all candidates will be sent to the Trustee for review and approval prior to the awarding of the scholarship.
-The scholarship award will be disbursed to the student’s account in two payments – one half for the Fall semester and one half for the Spring semester of the recipient’s third level academic year.
+The $3,000 scholarship award will be disbursed to the student’s account in two payments – $2,000 for the 22/23 Fall semester and $1,000 for the 22/23 Spring semester.

 Please note that if the Scheetz Scholarship award in combination with other aid awarded in an academic year exceeds the student’s Cost of Attendance, loan disbursements may be reduced.